A logic-based algorithmic meta-theorem for mim-width: Introduction

 \subsection{Applications and relationship to other work}

 Many problems have been shown to be solvable in polynomial time if the input graph is given together with one of its branch decompositions of constant mim-width.
 First and foremost, Bui-Xuan, Telle, and Vatshelle~\cite{Bui-XuanTV2013} showed that this holds for all vertex problems that are \emph{locally checkable}, which includes central subset problems such as \textsc{Independent Set}, \textsc{Dominating Set}, \textsc{Perfect Code}, \textsc{Induced Matching}, as well as partitioning problems such as \textsc{$H$-Homomorphism} and \textsc{$H$-Covering} for fixed $H$, \textsc{Perfect Matching Cut}, and \textsc{Odd Cycle Transversal}.
 We refer to~\cite{TelleProskurowski1997} for an overview.
 The first non-local problems that were shown to be solvable in polynomial time given a branch decomposition of constant mim-width were problems related to finding induced paths~\cite{JaffkeKwonTelle2020b}, \textsc{Feedback Vertex Set}~\cite{JaffkeKwonTelle2020}, and distance-versions of locally checkable problems~\cite{JaffkeKwonStrommeTelle2019}.
 Bergougnoux and Kant{\'e}~\cite{BergougnouxKante2021} added all connected and acyclic versions of locally checkable problems to that list, which also generalizes the results of~\cite{JaffkeKwonTelle2020b,JaffkeKwonTelle2020}.
-Other problems solvable in polynomial time given a branch decomposition of constant mim-width are \textsc{Semitotal Dominating Set}~\cite{GalbyEtAl2020} and \textsc{Subset Feedback Vertex Set}~\cite{BergougnouxPapadopoulosTelle2020}.
-Considering the mim-width of the given branch decomposition as a parameter, all above algorithms run in \XP time, and \W[1]-hardness has been shown for several locally checkable problems and \textsc{Feedback Vertex Set}~\cite{FominGR2020,JaffkeKwonStrommeTelle2019,JaffkeKwonTelle2020}.
+Other problems solvable in polynomial time given a branch decomposition of constant mim-width are \textsc{Semitotal Dominating Set}~\cite{GalbyEtAl2020}, \textsc{Subset Feedback Vertex Set} and \textsc{Node Multiway Cut}~\cite{BergougnouxPapadopoulosTelle2020}.
+All of the above mentioned algorithms run in $n^{\calO(w)}$ time except the ones from~\cite{BergougnouxPapadopoulosTelle2020} which run in $n^{\calO(w^2)}$ time, where $w$ is the mim-width of the given branch decomposition.
+Therefore, they are all \XP-algorithms when parameterized by $w$ and \W[1]-hardness has been shown for several locally checkable problems and \textsc{Feedback Vertex Set}~\cite{BakkaneJaffke2022,FominGR2020,JaffkeKwonStrommeTelle2019,JaffkeKwonTelle2020}.